Mandy Bujold: Career

 Bujold was coached by the late Adrian Teodorescu, who had previously coached Lennox Lewis.
 Bujold has won the Canadian National Championships on 11 occasions.
 In 2006, she won the Canadian Junior National Championships.

 Bujold made her first senior international appearance at the 2008 AIBA Women's World Boxing Championships.
 She won a gold medal in the women's flyweight category at the 2011 Pan American Games.
 She was not selected for the 2012 Summer Olympics.
 At the 2014 Commonwealth Games in Glasgow, Bujold won a bronze medal, after losing to Briton Nicola Adams in the semi-finals.
 In the same year, Bujold finished fourth at the 2014 AIBA Women's World Boxing Championships.
 She won another gold medal at the 2015 Pan American Games.
 She was critical of a proposal to remove head protection for amateur boxers, and at one point, she threatened to retire if the rule was enacted.

 In July 2016, she was officially named to Canada's Olympic team, after having won the Olympic qualifying event in Buenos Aires in March 2016.
 She was one of three Canadian boxers at the Games and was considered Canada's best boxing medal prospect.
 During the Games, she was hospitalized for one night with gastroenteritis.
 She lost 2 kg of liquid from her body.
 She lost in the quarter-finals of the competition, having only left the hospital two hours before the fight commenced.
 Following the Games, she took some time away from boxing.
 She withdrew from selection for the 2018 Commonwealth Games after being told that she would need to live in Montreal; she had previously been selected in the squad.

 In December 2019, Bujold won the Canadian Olympic qualification tournament.
-She was scheduled to participate in the 2020 Summer Olympics qualification event in May 2021 before the event was canceled due to the COVID-19 pandemic.
+She was scheduled to participate in the 2020 Summer Olympics qualification event in May 2021 before the event was cancelled due to the COVID-19 pandemic.
 As a result, the International Olympic Committee (IOC) chose to instead consider results from 2018 and 2019, which meant that Bujold was not considered, as she had been pregnant and on maternity leave during that period.
 Bujold, supported by Canadian Minister of Canadian Heritage Steven Guilbeault, the Canadian Olympic Committee (COC), and Boxing Canada, appealed to the IOC to reconsider this decision but received no reply.
 Bujold appealed to the Court of Arbitration for Sport (CAS); on 30 June 2021, CAS awarded her a place at the Games.
 The court ruled that the qualification system must accommodate pregnant or postpartum women during the qualification period.
 The COC released a statement supporting the CAS outcome.
 At the Games, Bujold lost her first-round match to Serbian Nina Radovanović.

 Bujold announced her retirement from boxing after the 2020 Summer Olympics.